bsdpot/potluck/dmarc-report/README.md

 We recommend creating a dedicated mailbox folder for DMARC reports and filtering those mails to it.
 Then configure this image to use that mail folder.

-This development version simply sets up `parsedmarc` and allows a user to run the python process to generate JSON and CSV output from a mailbox.
+This development version simply sets up `parsedmarc` and runs the python process to generate JSON and CSV output from a mailbox.

-It still needs automation, and some way to store and show the reports.
+It still needs a way to store the reports long term, and show pretty charts.
 Possibly `elasticsearch` and `kibana` or something lighter.

+Note: there is very little feedback that process a mailbox has happened.
+Check the folders under `Archive` called `Aggregate`, `Foresic`, and `Invalid`.
+You might need to subscribe to the folders in an IMAP client to see.
+When mails are processed from the identified `dmarc` mail folder, they are transferred to the `Archive` subfolders.